shikijs/shiki/README.md

 ## Breaking Changes from Shiki

-> We take this chance to make some breaking changes that we think is beneficial for the future.
-We'd suggest you try to migration those changes if possible, as most of them should be straight forward.
-If your have very deep integration, you can try with our compatibility build [`shikiji-compat`](./packages/shikiji-compat) which aligns with `shiki`'s current API.
+> We take this chance to make some breaking changes that we think are beneficial for the future.
+We'd suggest you try to migrate those changes if possible, as most of them should be straightforward.
+If you have very deep integration, you can try our compatibility build [`shikiji-compat`](./packages/shikiji-compat) which aligns with `shiki`'s current API.

 As of [`shiki@0.4.3`](https://github.com/shikijs/shiki/releases/tag/v0.14.3):